DefactoSoftware/test_dispatch/guides/testing-with-test-dispatch.md

 # Testing with TestDispatch

-This library was built to test if forms and links have the expected results in controller tests when they would be dispatched.
+This library was built to test if forms and links have the expected results in controller tests when they would be submitted or clicked on.

 It can be used with or without the implementation of [TestSelector](https://github.com/defactosoftware/test_selector).